- Driver's License

-As an Innovate community organizer, you will work alongside of the most veteran community organizing staff in the country, including professional organizers who have built successful low-income, volunteer-driven education reform efforts throughout California.
+As an Innovate community organizer in San Jose, you will work alongside of the most veteran community organizing staff in the country, including professional organizers who have built successful low-income, volunteer-driven education reform efforts throughout California.
 This is a full-time / exempt position.

 We offer a highly competitive salary and benefits package.
 Annual salary range begins at $63,000 and is dependent on the candidate’s experience.

 The work environment characteristics and the physical demands described here are representative of those an employee encounters while successfully performing the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.